 Or say, you are planning of staying here on your next trip?

 Oh, worry no more as there is so much you can do!
 Here are my top suggestions on how you can spend your day in Larnaka.

-Kition (Greek: Κίτιον, Kítion), also known by its Latin name Citium, was a city-kingdom on the southern coast of Cyprus (in present-day Larnaca).
+Kition (Greek: Κίτιον, Kítion), also known by its Latin name Citium, was a city-kingdom on the southern coast of Cyprus (in present-day Larnaka).
 It was established in the 13th century BC.

 A drive from Nicosia (Lefkosia) to Larnaka is about 35 minutes.
-The airport was diverted here from Nicosia following the Turkish invasion in 1974.
+The international airport (LCA) was diverted here from Nicosia following the Turkish invasion in 1974.

 1. Stroll along the marina and Finikoudes promenade.

-Finikoudes is a popular and touristy beach area, named after small palm trees which were planted way back 1920s.
+Finikoudes is a popular and touristy beach area, named after small palm trees that were planted way back the 1920s.
 It runs about half a kilometer long, fine gray sand and calm waters.

 My friend and I started our walks from the marina, then head to the beach area.
 On the opposite side are restaurants and pubs.
 As of this time (Mid April) tourist traffic is less but wait once summer kicks off after easter holidays.
 The weather was pleasant, sunny with a cool breeze yet it was a little bit chilly for a beach dip.

 We had lunch in one of the restaurants- tuck inn-.
 We ordered vegetarian noodles, grilled fish and greek salad.
 The menu is varied from the Mediterranean to Asian fusion dishes.
 Food and service were just satisfactory so don’t expect too much.
 We fulfilled our hungry tummy but more importantly, it was a well-spent day.
 Then suddenly gray clouds started to form and the rain was coming.
 Our afternoon was cut short but we had a nice time.
 Beach stroll is always therapy.

 2. Shopping and Dinner at Finikoudes